rahulrp910/Supplu-chian-management-analysis/README.md

 # Supplu-chian-management-analysis

 - Live dashboard : https://www.novypro.com/project/atliq-mart-supply-chain-management-dashboard
-- Iinkedin profile : linkedin.com/in/rahulkumar-prajapati-a0ab8b1b1
+- Linkedin profile : linkedin.com/in/rahulkumar-prajapati-a0ab8b1b1

 𝗣𝗿𝗼𝗯𝗹𝗲𝗺 𝗦𝘁𝗮𝘁𝗲𝗺𝗲𝗻𝘁 :
  ATLIQ Mart wants a dashboard for tracking the supply metrics of its products before expanding to other cities.
 It currently operates in three cities- Ahmedabad, Vadodara and Surat